code-differently/Lecture-Slides/lectures/beat-maker-lecture/content.md

 quickPink { color: pink; font-weight: bold; };
 ```

-* Above is a css example, p is the "selector" -   the part of css code specifying which html elements the css styling will effect
+* Above is a css example, quickPink is the "selector" -   the part of css code specifying which html elements the css styling will effect

 -
 ### Example